discostubee/gamestool/README.txt

 not to put specific paths in the eclipse project, the paths to these libraries you'll need to add symbolic links inside the follow directory:

-projects/shared/eclipse-(version)-(OSX or linux)/(boost or opengl)
+projects/shared/eclipse-(version)-(OSX or linux)/lib_links/(boost or opengl)

-In OSX the easiest thing to do drag and drop the 'boost_1_49_0/stage/lib' directory into the 'gamestool/projects/shared/(IDE)/lib_links' directory while holding option+command to create a symbolic link.
+use the terminal command to create the symbolic link: ln -s your_boost_install_dir/stage/lib gamestool_dir/projects/shared/eclipse-someversion/lib_links/boost

 note:
 I couldn't use the PATH environment variable in OSX because it destroyed